rigaml/job-scraper/README.md

 5. Rename `config-base.json` to `config.json` to this value is used by the application when querying.

-NOTE: After few days not accessing Jobserve with this session id, it will expire and you will need to repopulate the search as explained in previous steps.
+NOTE: After 2 days not accessing Jobserve with this session id, it will expire and you will need to repopulate the search as explained in previous steps.

 **Additional Notes**: